 - List of Goods produced by Forced and Child labour US State Dept

-- Walkfree.org Mapping: We acknowledge that the risk of modern slavery is often greater further down product supply chains.
+Mapping: We acknowledge that the risk of modern slavery is often greater further down product supply chains.
 Supply chains can be very complex, fluid and informal.
 We have found it is no easy task when mapping supply chains, but it is an important challenge for the business that we are embracing.
 We have overhauled our mapping process and developed a more robust risk analysis process for open CAPs to ensure concern areas are highlighted.
-In the coming year we are implementing an internal Product Lifecycle Management (PLM) system that will create a much more robust mapping system and help share our concern areas with the teams who use those suppliers.
+In the coming year we are implementing an internal Product Lifecycle Management (PLM) system that will create a much more robust mapping system and help share our concern areas with the product teams who use those suppliers.

-In-person factory visits: This year, our CSR team will conduct some overseas and UK factory visits to gain further understanding of our current supply base and to strengthen the substance of ethical audit report findings.
-Our buying and technical teams are continuing to visit several suppliers this year in China, Turkey and Europe using the opportunity to discuss working conditions and gain visibility and knowledge of practices, being our eyes on the ground.
+In-person factory visits: This year, our CSR team conducted an overseas visit to multiple factories in China to gain further understanding of our current supply base and to strengthen the substance of ethical audit report findings.
+Our CSR, buying and technical teams are continuing to visit several suppliers next year in China, India, Turkey and Europe using the opportunity to discuss working conditions and gain visibility and knowledge of practices, being our eyes on the ground.
 If concerns are unveiled, then we will work with our suppliers to ensure the best outcome.

 New Suppliers and Factories

-Our Onboarding process:
+Our Onboarding Process:

-1. Buying team identify a new supplier/factory and sends our initial supplier set up form.
+- Buying team identify a new supplier/factory and sends our initial supplier set up form.

-2. Supplier completes the supplier set up form and proceeds to share an ethical audit, cap and signed declarations.
+- Supplier completes the supplier set up form and proceeds to share an ethical audit, cap and signed declarations.

-3. CSR review and risk rate the audit.
+- CSR review and risk rate the audit.
 We flag any issues and ask for evidence of improvement or plans to remediate issues, providing support where we can.
 If the site is unwilling or unable to improve, we will not proceed with the site.

-4. All site information is reviewed by our CSR, Technical, Supply Chain, Financial, Buying and Merchandising teams and can only be signed off once all teams have given their approval.
+- All site information is reviewed by our CSR, Technical, Supply Chain, Financial, Buying and Merchandising teams and can only be signed off once all teams have given their approval.

 We are aware (via media and civil society reports) of the risk of forced labour of Uyghurs and other Muslim minorities in the Xinjiang Uyghur Autonomous Region (XUAR) as well as other regions in China.
 We have issued a letter to all our suppliers underlining our expectations and forbidding the use of forced labour of Uyghur workers.
-We will send out an updated declaration in the coming months to ensure our suppliers know that we do not tolerate any forced labour or human trafficking of Uyghur and other Turkic and Muslim majority people in our Chinese supply chain.
+We will send out an updated declaration in the coming months to ensure our suppliers know that we do not tolerate any forced labour or human trafficking of Uyghur and other Turkic and Muslim-majority people in our Chinese supply chain.